Disruptions across the rail network

 Please be advised that replacement vehicles may be busier than usual, and you should allow extra time for your journey.

-Engineering work is taking place between Staines and Windsor & Eton Riverside, closing all lines.
+Engineering work is taking place between Gathurst and Southport, closing all lines.

 Check before you travel: